 - Elevating employee education on SOPs, best practices, and improvement goals

-- Assessing employee training performance to assure competency
+- Assessing employee training performance to ensure competency

 - Encouraging employee collaboration on improvement efforts